 I know there’s a lot of chopping and prep work with a dish like this.
 But much of that can be done ahead of time and stored in your refrigerator for a few days.
 All you have to do when you’re ready to serve these beauties is pull them from the ziplock bags and arrange them on a couple of cookie sheets.
 The oven does all the work after that.

 I parboil the Brussel sprouts and the baby red potatoes beforehand.
-It helps them cook easier during the roasting process since they’re already softened.
+It helps them cook easier during the roasting process since they're already softened.
 The sweet potatoes and butternut squash take a little longer in the oven.
 I cook them on a separate cookie sheet and bring in the other vegetables 10 or 15 minutes later.
-When its all said and done, here’s a dish, Perfectly Roasted Veggies with Garlic and Herbs, that will shine on its own any day of the week.
+When its all said and done, here's a dish, Sheet Pan Roasted Vegetables and Potatoes with Garlic and Herbs, that will shine on its own any day of the week.

-These Perfectly Roasted Veggies with Garlic and Herbs are brimming with vibrant colors.
+These Sheet Pan Roasted Vegetables and Potatoes with Garlic and Herbs are brimming with vibrant colors.
 The dish has an array of flavors and textures along with nutrients that will boost your overall health.

 - Prep Time: 15 minutes

 - Cook Time: 40 minutes